 Is guidance provided?

-- Instructions to Examiners Booklet.
-This contains general instructions such as preparation for the Standardising (marking) Meeting; return of mark sheets; instructions regarding the marking of scripts.
+- An Instructions to Examiners booklet for the Standardising of Marking.
+This contains general instructions such as preparation for the Standardising Meeting.
+There are separate instructions booklets for online and manual marking.

 How many scripts do I mark?